LinkedIn Ads Scraper

 Integrations

-- Webhooks โ Push results to your own endpoints
+- Webhooks โ push results to your own systems

 Legal & Ethical Use

-This actor is designed for legitimate market research, competitive intelligence, brand monitoring, and ad creative analysis.
-The data it collects is from LinkedIn's public Ad Library โ a transparency portal LinkedIn explicitly publishes for this purpose.
-Users are responsible for complying with applicable laws and LinkedIn's Terms of Service.
+This actor is built for legitimate market research, competitive intelligence, brand monitoring and ad creative analysis.
+The data it collects comes from LinkedIn's public Ad Library, a transparency portal LinkedIn publishes for exactly this purpose.
+You are responsible for complying with applicable laws and LinkedIn's Terms of Service.
 Do not use the data for spam, harassment, deceptive comparative advertising, or any illegal purpose.